metabrainz/design-system/guidelines/component-usage.md

 1. #### Naming Style **[⬆](#table-of-content)**

    * Always use the `.js` extension.
-   * Use UpperCamelCase as a components name.
+   * Use UpperCamelCase for component names.
    * Use lowerCamelCase for prop names.
-   * Component name should be the same as the file name.
+   * The component name should be the same as the file name.
 This means that the use of `index` files is forbidden for components.
 It's easier to find components by filename rather than by folder name.
-   * Component filenames should be in UpperCamelCase.
-It's allowed to use dots (`.`) to explicitly mention type of component: `Dashboard.component.js`.
    * Props and state interface definitions shouldn't be prefixed with `I`.
 Use UpperCamelCase instead.
    * Exported props or state types should have a descriptive name and a `Props` or `State` suffix: `ProgressBarProps`, `EntityDialogState`.
 Non-exported types are recommended to be named `Props` and `State` respectively.
+If more than one non-exported set of props is needed, give all but the main one a name matching their component.

 ## Component Structure